cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 When a validator creates a new block, it reads the time from its local clock and uses this reading as the timestamp for the block.
-The proposer of a block is thus free to select the block timestamp, but this timestamp has to be validated by other nodes in the network.
+The proposer of a block is thus free to select the block timestamp, but this timestamp must be validated by other nodes in the network.

 ### Validating Timestamps